crukci-bioinformatics/clarityclient/README.md

 using the client.
 Where one has created another tool that uses the API but isn't itself a final application, the scope should be `test` if unit tests need to use the client (if not, this dependency isn't needed).
-Where the client is part of a JEE container, the container will supply the JAXB implementation.
+Where the client is part of an EE container, the container will supply the JAXB implementation.

-There is no harm in adding this dependency when running on a Java 8 JRE but it is not necessary.